gounthar/docker-agent/updatecli/scripts/ubi9-latest-tag.md

 - registry: `registry.access.redhat.com`
   - This specifies the registry from which we are fetching the images.
 In this case, it is the Red Hat Container Catalog.
 - repository: `ubi9`
   - This specifies the repository within the registry.
 Here, we are interested in the UBI9 (Universal Base Image 9) repository.
+Whenever there is a UBI10, we will then change `ubi9` to `ubi10`, if the API doesn't change by then.
 - page_size: `100`
   - This sets the number of results to return per page.
 We set it to 100 to ensure we get a sufficient number of tags in one request.
 - page: `0`